elnukk/hydrogenfuel/README.md

 How can we use metal-organic frameworks to design safe hydrogen fuel tanks for the future of transportation?

-I process data from Northwestern's MOFX to investigate the properties of metal-organic frameworks for hydrogen fuel storage.
+I processed data from Northwestern's MOFX to investigate the properties of metal-organic frameworks for hydrogen fuel storage, using correlation and regression analysis.
 See my Meium article for details. https://medium.com/@elanu.karakus/metal-organic-frameworks-for-safe-hydrogen-tanks-ft-machine-learning-a584a9eedb35